--c, --channel Additional channel to search for packages.
-These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
-Then, the defaults or channels from .condarc are searched (unless --override-channels is given).
+-c,channel Additional channel to search for packages.
+These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '/mychan').
+Then, the defaults or channels from .condarc are searched (unlessoverride-channels is given).
 You can use 'defaults' to get the default packages for conda.
 You can also use any name and the .condarc channel_alias value will be prepended.
-The default channel_alias is

---override-channels Do not search default or .condarc channels.
-Requires --channel.
+The default channel_alias is https://conda.anaconda.org/. use-local Use locally built packages.
+Identical to '-c local'. override-channels Do not search default or .condarc channels.
+Requireschannel.